 Almost all of this can be pulled directly from the How to Sell Anything Online Workbook that I mentioned earlier.

-Keep in mind that you can do millions of dollars off a course that only does a couple thousand dollars during a pre-sale launch.
+Keep in mind that you can do millions of dollars from an online course that only does a couple thousand dollars during a pre-sale launch.
 This is a long game thing.
 The goal of the pre-sale is validation and to get paid to create the course.
 Then you can sell it on an ongoing basis after that and continue to make money.

 The easiest way to come up with a realistic goal is to do a simple calculation of typical conversion rates against the size of your email list.